monogramdesign/prettier-config/README.md

 # prettier-config
-Prettier config used at GitHub
+Prettier config used at Monogram (forked from GitHub)

 ## Usage